 The Data Committee supports the Children’s Commission’s data efforts and oversees the analysis of publicly available child welfare data to identify judicial processes and practices that produce desired outcomes, as well as which practices need improvement.

 Members: Hon.
-Michael Schneider, Chair; Hon.
-Rosie Alvarado, Jesse Booher, Dr. Jane Burstain, Jeff Cox, Dr. Monica Faulkner, Hon.
-Delia Gonzales, Elizabeth Kromrei, Baxter Ross, Hon.
-Robin Sage, Vicki Spriggs, Hon.
+Susan Brown, Chair; Hon.
+Rosie Alvarado, Ross Baxter, Dr. Monica Faulkner, Hon.
+Delia Gonzales, Dr. Jangmin Kim, Elizabeth Kromrei, Hon.
+Robin Sage, Hon.
+Michael Schneider, Vicki Spriggs, Hon.
 Carlos Villalon, Jr.

 Staff: Dylan Moench, Chelsea Martinez

-OCA Advisory Staff: David Slayton, Darrell Childers, Anissa Johnson, Casey Kennedy, Charlotte Velasco
+OCA Advisory Staff: Darrell Childers, Anissa Johnson, Casey Kennedy, Mena Ramon, Jeffrey Tsunekawa, Charlotte Velasco

 For more information about current Data Committee projects, please link below: